LoginRadius/docs/content/tutorial/dotnetcore-razor/index.md

   ![alt_text](images/example.png "image_tooltip")

-## Domain Whitelisting
+## Whitelist Your Domain

 For security reasons, LoginRadius will only process API calls coming from domains included in your app's whitelist.
 Local domains (http://localhost and http://127.0.0.1) are already whitelisted by default.

-To whitelist your domain, in your LoginRadius Dashboard navigate to **[Configuration > Domain Whitelisting](https://dashboard.loginradius.com/configuration)** and add your domain name:
+To whitelist your domain, in your LoginRadius Dashboard navigate to **[Configuration > Whitelist Your Domain](https://dashboard.loginradius.com/configuration)** and add your domain name:

 ![alt_text](../../assets/blog-common/domain-whitelisting.png "image_tooltip")